-This is a recipe for real aioli with real truffles.
-It’s not truffle oil mixed into mayonnaise because honestly, who needs a recipe for that?
-I want to teach you the beauty of homemade aioli, of watching the emulsion come together in your blender from what looks like a hopeless oily mess to something thick, silky, and incredibly flavorful.
-You’ve got this!
+I want to show you the beauty of homemade aioli: the way an emulsion comes together in your blender, transforming what looks like a hopeless oily mess into something thick, silky, and incredibly flavorful.
+You’ve got this.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.